gustavogusss/gustavogusss/README.md

 ## Hi there 👋
-Hello, I'm Gustavo and I'm currently working as a Trainee Java Developer at [Foursys](https://www.foursys.com.br/).
+Hello, I'm Gustavo and I'm currently working as a Java Developer at [Foursys](https://www.foursys.com.br/).

 I love life, technology, all different types of art and I also love sports.<br>
 I play basketball since I was 10 years old and I also love to run.<br>